KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 #### Core Training Components

-The training framework incorporates several sophisticated components that work in concert to ensure robust and efficient model training.
+The training framework incorporates several components that work in concert to ensure robust and efficient model training.
 These components have been designed with careful consideration of the unique challenges presented by depression detection tasks and the requirements of different modalities.

 ##### Early Stopping and Checkpointing

-The early stopping mechanism implements an advanced approach to preventing overfitting through a patience-based system.
+The early stopping mechanism implements an approach to preventing overfitting through a patience-based system.
 This system conducts continuous monitoring of validation performance metrics and implements automatic training termination when performance plateaus, maintaining a persistent counter for patience monitoring with configurable parameters.
 The implementation allows for fine-grained control over the training process while ensuring optimal model performance.

 The state preservation system implements comprehensive checkpointing functionality that maintains detailed records of the training state.
 This includes preservation of the model's state dictionary, optimizer state information for seamless training resumption, learning rate scheduler state, and complete historical records of training and validation metrics.
-This robust approach to state preservation ensures reproducibility and enables detailed analysis of the training process.
+This approach to state preservation ensures reproducibility and enables detailed analysis of the training process.

 ##### Device Management and Data Movement

-The training infrastructure implements sophisticated device management and data movement strategies that ensure optimal resource utilization:
+The training infrastructure implements device management and data movement strategies that ensure optimal resource utilization:

 ```python
 def train_epoch(self, train_loader):